 - Review GW's benefit offerings by downloading the New Employee Benefit Guide and by attending the Benefits and Payroll overview webinar on the first Wednesday of your employment.

-- Learn about direct deposit, pay dates, transporation benefits, taxes, and other Payroll related topics in the Benefits and Payroll overview webinar on the first Wednesday of your employment.
+- Learn about direct deposit, pay dates, transportation benefits, taxes, and other Payroll related topics in the Benefits and Payroll overview webinar on the first Wednesday of your employment.

-- Consider different transporation options to get to GW.
+- Consider different transportation options to get to GW.